Some posts contain compensated links. Please read this disclaimer for more info.

 Syros was an important shopping and production center and one of the most visited islands in the Aegean Sea centuries ago.
 You will notice the effects of the big financial boom the most in the beautiful neoclassical architecture.

-Buildings such as the Town Hall, one of the largest in Greece, the Apollo Municipal Theatre, and Agios Nikolaos, stand to the importance of Ermoupoli, the capital of the Cyclades.
+Buildings such as the Town Hall, one of the largest in Greece, the Apollo Municipal Theatre, and Agios Nikolaos stand to the importance of Ermoupoli, the Cyclades’ capital.